 California has arguably the most pro-employee employment laws in the country.
-Employees are entitled to numerous rights and protections under California employment law, and can recover large penalties if Employers violate those rights.
-Moreover, Employers cannot force employees to waive their right to the protections of California employment law.
-As an Employer in California, it is vitally important that you know these laws and your rights and responsibilities.
-The following is designed to educate small business owners as to their workplace obligations to avoid costly mistakes, and to create a more harmonious environment for all.
+Under California law, employees are entitled to numerous rights and protections and can recover large penalties if employers violate those rights.
+Moreover, employers cannot force employees to waive their right to the protections of these laws.
+As a California employer, it is vitally important that you know and understand these laws and your rights and responsibilities.
+This website is designed to help educate small business owners about these workplace obligations to avoid costly mistakes.

 Coronavirus 2019 (COVID-19) FAQs

 Q: Is there a change to the 60-day notice requirement in the California WARN Act because of the COVID-19 pandemic?

 A: Yes.
 Governor Newsom issued Executive Order N-31-20 (PDF), which temporarily suspends the 60-day notice requirement in the California WARN Act for those employers that give written notice to employees and satisfy other conditions.
 The suspension is intended to permit employers to act quickly in order to mitigate or prevent the spread of coronavirus.